mwrnd/innova2_experiments/innova2_tesla-k80_pcie_p2pdma/README.md

 ![simpleP2P Successful Run](img/simpleP2P_Partially_Successful_Run.png)

 If the Tesla K80 reaches a temperature of `93C`, it will halt and `unknown error`s will start to fill various system logs.
-Keep the temperature at a safe value by limiting power and clocks and coming up with some sort of cooling solution.
+Keep the temperature at a safe value by limiting power and clocks to values compatible with your cooling solution.
 Test various options. `100`W power and `324,324` clocks are the minimum settings.
 ```
 nvidia-smi -q -d SUPPORTED_CLOCKS
 sudo nvidia-smi --persistence-mode=ENABLED